clulab/fatdynet/README.md

 # fatdynet

+[faydynet](https://github.com/clulab/fatdynet) packages [DyNet](https://github.com/clab/dynet) for direct integration into Scala/Java environments on Linux, Mac, and Windows.
+No other downloads or compilers are necessary other than Java and [sbt](https://www.scala-sbt.org/).

 ## Understanding by Example

 *fatdynet* is being used by at least two other [clulab](https://github.com/clulab) projects, and sometimes the best